garysferrao/garysferrao.github.io/_posts/2016-05-06-drupal-8-on-ubuntu-16.04.markdown

 #### 2. Download Drupal 8

-…from their site ― https://www.drupal.org/8/download.
+…from [their site](https://www.drupal.org/8/download).
 Extract the archive to the `public_html` directory within your home folder.
 Also copy `sites/default/default.settings.php` to `sites/default/settings.php`.